rootwork/rootwork.org/hugo/content/blog/2009-09-03/index.md

 **The fact that more people are organizers, and that everyone can exercise leadership, does not mean that there is no role for the full-time organizer.**
-Indeed, the “professional” organizer becomes more important than ever, passing on stories and lived experience, and sharing a pedagogy for cultivating new leadership.
-What fades away is the positioning of some people within a movement as “experts” to whom everyone looks for direction.
+Indeed, the "professional" organizer becomes more important than ever, passing on stories and lived experience, and sharing a pedagogy for cultivating new leadership.
+What fades away is the positioning of some people within a movement as "experts" to whom everyone looks for direction.

-Paulo Freire calls such an approach “co-intentional education,” in which each person is both teacher and student.
+Paulo Freire calls such an approach "co-intentional education," in which each person is both teacher and student.
 Those with more experience may seek to inspire or ask questions to further dialogue, but as a way to further develop strategy rather than dictate to or control the masses.